-So the higher your outstanding balances, the lower your score will be.
+So the higher your outstanding balances, the lower your credit score will be.

 Remember that $12.72 balance from the last tip that destroyed my credit score?
 Well, I have to admit that it was a result of negligence on my part.
 I didn’t take the time to open the statement because I figured it would be empty.
-I ended up paying for it big time!
-Approximately $47.72 and a mangled credit score, to be exact.
+I ended up paying for it big time: with approximately $47.72 and a mangled credit score, to be exact.

 Due dates and grace periods are not created equal.
-The due date is the day by which you must pay at least the minimum payment to avoid a late fee and penalty APR.
-By contrast, the grace period is the window of time you have to pay the balance on your purchase before you are charged an interest on it — generally about a month from the date on the statement.
+The due date is the day by which you must pay at least the minimum payment to avoid a late fee and interest (APR).
+By contrast, the grace period is the window of time you have to pay the balance on your purchase before you are charged interest on it — generally about a month from the date on the statement.

 You want to understand exactly what you’re getting into and the accompanying fee.
 A few things to be on the lookout for:

 - Over-the-Limit Fee: A fee may apply if you swipe more than your card permits.

 - Annual Fee: Some credit card issuers charge you a fee to be an account holder.